robbinjanssen/home-assistant-omnik-inverter/README.md

 ## Requirements

-Your Omnik Inverter needs to be connected to your local network, as this custom component will utilise the web interface of the Omnik inverter to read data.
+Your Omnik Inverter needs to be connected to your local network, as this custom integration will utilise the web interface of the Omnik inverter to read data.
 All you need to know is the IP address of the Omnik inverter and you are good to go.

 ## HACS installation

-Add this component using HACS by searching for `Omnik Inverter Solar Sensor (No Cloud)` on the `Integrations` page.
+Add this integration using HACS by searching for `Omnik Inverter Solar Sensor (No Cloud)` on the `Integrations` page.

 ## Manual installation

 Create a directory called `omnik_inverter` in the `<config directory>/custom_components/` directory on your Home Assistant instance.
-Install this component by copying all files in `/custom_components/omnik_inverter/` folder from this repo into the new `<config directory>/custom_components/omnik_inverter/` directory you just created.
+Install this integration by copying all files in `/custom_components/omnik_inverter/` folder from this repo into the new `<config directory>/custom_components/omnik_inverter/` directory you just created.

 This is how your custom_components directory should be:
 ```bash